-Disturbing The Peace Lawyer In Los Angeles
+Los Angeles Disturbing The Peace Lawyer

 The expression “Disturbing the Peace” is a part of our common vernacular through movies and television, but the specific acts which define “disturbing the peace” may surprise you.

-California Penal Code section 415 (1) makes it a crime for “Any person [to] unlawfully fight in a public place or challenge another person in a public place to fight.”
-This is a crime similar to battery.
+California Penal Code section 415 (1) makes it a crime for “Any person to unlawfully fights in a public place or challenge another person in a public place to fight.”
+This is a crime similar to a battery.